Alexander Nübel: Since 2023: Loan to VfB Stuttgart with extension for two more years

 On 25 July 2023, Nübel returned to the Bundesliga and joined VfB Stuttgart on a season-long loan.
 On 12 April 2024, he signed a contract extension with Bayern Munich until 2029, and his loan was extended for two more years at Stuttgart.

+Beşiktaş

+On 8 July 2026, Nübel signed a three-year contract with Süper Lig club Beşiktaş for an undisclosed transfer fee.

 International career

 Nübel was a youth international footballer for Germany.
 On 16 May 2024, he was named in the 27-man preliminary squad of Germany for the UEFA Euro 2024.
 However, on 7 June, he was excluded from the final squad prior to the tournament.
 Later that year, on 11 October, he made his senior debut by starting in a 2–1 away victory against Bosnia and Herzegovina in the UEFA Nations League.
+On 21 May 2026, he was selected in Germany’s 26-man squad for the 2026 FIFA World Cup.